chinrichsen/Getting-and-Cleaning-Data-Course-Project-Coursera-/README.md

 1) Be sure to install the reshape package first

-2) Set you own working directory.
+2) Set your own working directory.
 You can do this changing the path in the third line of the code in the run_analysis.R script

+4) Download the data information to your working directory.
+Be sure to uncompressed the .zip file.
+The link of the data is: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-3) Run the script run_analysis.R
+5) Run the script run_analysis.R

 ## Files in this repo